Online Learning: A Modern Introduction Using Convex Optimization: Online Mirror Descent

 where we denoted by $D^2=\max_{1\leq t\leq T} B_\psi(\bu;\bx_t)$.

 The second statement is left as an exercise. \end{proof}

-In words, OMD allows us to prove regret guarantees that depend on arbitrary couple of dual norms $\|\cdot\|$ and $\|\cdot\|_\star$.
-In particular, the primal norm will be used to measure the feasible set $V$ or the distance between the competitor and the initial point, and the dual norm will be used to measure the gradients.
-If you happen to know something about these quantities, we can choose the most appropriate couple of norm to guarantee a small regret.
-The only thing you need is a function $\psi$ that is strongly convex with respect to the primal norm you have chosen $\psi$.
+In words, \ac{OMD} allows us to prove regret guarantees that depend on an arbitrary pairs of dual norms $\|\cdot\|$ and $\|\cdot\|_\star$.
+In particular, the primal norm will be used to measure the feasible set $\mathcal{V}$ or the distance between the competitor and the initial point, and the dual norm will be used to measure the gradients.
+If you happen to know something about these quantities, we can choose the most appropriate pair of norms to guarantee a small regret.
+The only thing you need is a function $\psi$ that is strongly convex with respect to the primal norm you have chosen.

-Overall, the regret bound is still of the order of $\sqrt{T}$ for Lipschitz functions, that only difference is that now the Lipschitz constant is measured with a different norm.
-Also, everything we did for Online Subgradient Descent (OSD) can be trivially used here.
-So, for example, we can use stepsize of the form
+Overall, the regret bound is still of the order of $\sqrt{T}$ for Lipschitz functions, and the only difference is that now the Lipschitz constant is measured with respect to a different norm.
+Also, everything we did for \ac{OSD} can be trivially used here.
+For example, we can slightly generalize the stepsizes we saw in Section~\ref{sec:lstar}.
+Assuming $D^2=\max_{\bx, \by\in \mathcal{V}} \ B_\psi(\bx;\by)<\infty$, set